 At UNC, the PPE Program requires five core courses for the minor, consisting of the Gateway course, one course from the table below in each of the core disciplines, and the Capstone seminar:

-Gateway Course – Introduction to PPE (Phil, Poli, Econ 384)*
+Philosophy, Politics, and Economics: Gateway Course (Phil, Poli, Econ 384)